gicking/STM8_Fault-Tolerant_SW/README.md

 The static part of P-flash generally contains an optional custom bootloader, the actual application code and possibly some static parameters.
 The integrity of this memory is crucial for a well-defined system behavior and should therefore be checked.

-The most common procedure for checking the integrity of static P-flash is as follows:
+A common procedure for checking the integrity of static P-flash is as follows:

 - During factory programming the application SW, optional flash bootloader and static parameters are programmed.
-In addition, a checksum is stored at a fixed address in flash
+In addition, a checksum is stored at a fixed address in P-flash or EEPROM

-- The application software calculates the checksum over the corresponding address range and compares the result to the stored checksum
+- The application software calculates the checksum over the relevant flash range and compares the result to the stored checksum

 - In case of a mismatch, an error response can be executed.
 This may be a reset, reduced functionality and/or an information to the superior control unit.
 As always, the "correct" error reaction depends on the respective application

+Many different algorithms exist to check the content of a data stream or storage.
+These range from a simple [sum](https://www.st.com/content/ccc/resource/technical/document/application_note/00/8c/aa/a4/3f/e3/40/cc/CD00004055.pdf/files/CD00004055.pdf/jcr:content/translations/en.CD00004055.pdf) or [XOR checksum](https://stackoverflow.com/a/61917868) to a full-blown [cyclic redundancy check (CRC)](https://commandlinefanatic.com/cgi-bin/showarticle.cgi?article=art008).
+And as always you have to find a compromise between protection level, code size and CPU runtime.

+While sum and XOR checksums are small and fast, they are insenitive to swapped data, e.g. the same bit flipped at 2 different addresses.
+On the other hand a CRC checksum is much more sensitive to errors, but in general has a bigger impact on CPU runtime and code size.

-In a "normal", i.e. safety uncritical situation, I generally use a simple 16-bit XOR checksum over the static P-flash.
-Together with the [flash-ECC](#flash-protection) that should cover most error cases.
-However, for a more sophisticated CRC checksum implementation for STM8 see e.g. [here](https://github.com/basilhussain/stm8-crc).
+For a "normal", i.e. safety uncritical situation, I therefore prefer a [Fletcher-16](https://en.wikipedia.org/wiki/Fletcher%27s_checksum#Straightforward) checksum (see example).
+It is straightforward to implement and is more sensitive to swapped data.
+Together with the [flash-ECC](#flash-protection) it should cover most flash errors.

 **Notes:**